Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 IP address to the same gateway, look into [serial connection with a micro-USB](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit#setup-headless), or connect with an HDMI cable.

-## Tailscale
+## Docker compose

-Tailscale is a remote connection software.
+Docker compose is needed to run the services to allow remote access and process the video clips.

-On the Jetson Nano, install docker-compose:
+After SSHing to or opening the terminal on the Jetson Nano, install
+docker-compose:

 ```
 python3 -m pip install -U pip
 python3 -m pip install docker-compose
 ```

+## Tailscale

+Tailscale is a remote connection software.
+Setup your tailscale with connection filters for the tag `salmon-project`.

 Create an `.env` file in this folder with your tailscale auth key: